Topology of Discrete Quantum Feedback Control

 \subsection{Topology of quantum channels with local Kraus operators}

-We are now in a position to discuss topology of feedback control.
-We consider a homotopy between CPTP maps, that is, two CPTP maps $\mathcal{E}_0$ and $\mathcal{E}_1$ are \textit{homotopic} to each other if and only if there exists a continuous one-parameter family $\Xi_s$ of CPTP maps (called a \textit{homotopy} \cite{Hatcher_textbook}) that preserves the spectral gap and satisfies $\Xi_0=\mathcal{E}_0$ and $\Xi_1=\mathcal{E}_1$.
-Intuitively speaking, the existence of a homotopy between two CPTP maps means that they can continuously be deformed to each other.
-Here, the spectral gap can be a point gap or a line gap according to the general discussion of topology of non-Hermitian matrices \cite{Gong18,Kawabata19}.
-Specifically, a point gap at $\xi=\xi_{\mathrm{PG}}$ means that a CPTP map under consideration does not have an eigenvalue $\xi_{\mathrm{PG}}$.
+We are now in a position to discuss the topology of feedback control.
+We consider a homotopy between CPTP maps, that is, two CPTP maps $\mathcal{E}_0$ and $\mathcal{E}_1$ are homotopic to each other if and only if there exists a continuous one-parameter family $\Xi_s$ of CPTP maps (called a homotopy \cite{Hatcher_textbook}) that preserves the spectral gap and satisfies $\Xi_0=\mathcal{E}_0$ and $\Xi_1=\mathcal{E}_1$.
+Intuitively speaking, the existence of a homotopy between two CPTP maps means that they can continuously be deformed into each other.
+Here, the spectral gap is either a point gap or a line gap according to the general discussion of topology of non-Hermitian operators \cite{Gong18,Kawabata19}.
+Specifically, a point gap at $\xi=\xi_{\mathrm{PG}}$ means that the CPTP map under consideration does not have an eigenvalue $\xi_{\mathrm{PG}}$.
 Similarly, a line gap for a line $l_{\mathrm{LG}}$ means that a CPTP map does not have an eigenvalue on $l_{\mathrm{LG}}$.
-Here we focus on the case of a point gap and discuss the case of a line gap in Sec.~\ref{sec_Chern}.
+Here, we mostly focus on the case of a point gap and discuss the case of a line gap in Sec.~\ref{sec_Chern}.

 In the momentum-space representation in Eq.~\eqref{eq_Etilde_k}, the eigenspectrum of a CPTP map can be calculated from the Bloch matrix defined in Eq.~\eqref{eq_Bloch}.
 Thus, a homotopy between translationally invariant CPTP maps is obtained from that between their Bloch matrices.
 The Bloch matrix $X(\vec{k})$ defines a map from the Brillouin zone (i.e., a $d$-dimensional torus) to a space of non-Hermitian matrices.
 We can exploit this property to introduce a topological invariant for a CPTP map.
-If two CPTP maps (or their Bloch matrices) have different values of a topological invariant, they are not homotopic, and cannot continuously be deformed to each other without closing the spectral gap (see Fig.~\ref{fig_homotopy}).
-Thus topological invariants can be used to homotopically classify CPTP maps.
+If two CPTP maps (or their Bloch matrices) have different values of a topological invariant, they are not homotopic and cannot continuously be deformed into each other without closing the spectral gap (see Fig.~\ref{fig_homotopy}).
+Thus, topological invariants can be used to homotopically classify CPTP maps.